TeachingOW/simdjson-quickstart/Readme.md

-# Assignment: JSON Schema Analyzer
+# Assignment III: JSON Schema Analyzer

 This assignment involves building a tool that analyzes a JSON document and infers its schema.